MinaProtocol/mina/rfcs/0051-limit-zkapp-cmds-per-block.md

 the difference in memory occupied by the scan state before and after each block and make sure it does not go above certain limit.
-This would, however, complicate the solution and require more time to develop it, while it sill wouldn't properly solve the problem.
+This would, however, complicate the solution and require more time to develop it, while it still wouldn't properly solve the problem.
 Therefore we should strive for a quick solution which already improves the situation and wait for the proper fix to come.